Overview of the Conflict Minerals Rule

 The rule as adopted requires a company to conduct due diligence on the origin of conflict minerals and provide additional disclosure if, based on the company’s reasonable country of origin inquiry, it knows that the conflict minerals originated in a covered country and were not from recycled or scrap sources, or if it has reason to believe that the conflict minerals may have originated in a covered country and that they may not be from recycled or scrap sources.

-The rule requires Step 3 due diligence to be conducted in conformance with a nationally or internationally recognized due diligence framework.
+The rule requires Step 3 due diligence to be exercised in conformance with a nationally or internationally recognized due diligence framework.
 The only framework that satisfies this requirement is the framework developed by the Organisation for Economic Co-operation and Development (OECD).
 The OECD framework is contained in its Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (Guidance).
-The OECD framework consists of the following five steps:
+The OECD Guidance consists of the following five steps:

-establish strong company management systems;
+Establish strong company management systems;

-identify and assess risks in the supply chain;
+Identify and assess risks in the supply chain;

-design and implement a strategy to respond to identified risks;
+Design and implement a strategy to respond to identified risks;

-carry out an independent third-party audit of supply chain diligence at identified points in the supply chain; and
+Carry out an independent third-party audit of supply chain diligence at identified points in the supply chain; and

-report on the supply chain due diligence.
+Report on the supply chain due diligence.

-More granular detail is contained in the Guidance and the related supplements, one of which covers tin, tantalum and tungsten, and the other of which covers gold.
+More granular detail is contained in the Guidance and the related supplements, one of which covers tin, tantalum, and tungsten, and the other of which covers gold.
 As is the case with the rule, the application of the Guidance depends upon a company’s particular facts and circumstances and presents many interpretive questions.
 The application of the Guidance also depends upon a company’s particular location in the supply chain.

 If, after its Step 3 due diligence, a company determines that its conflict minerals either (1) did not originate in a covered country or (2) came from recycled or scrap sources, it only must file a Form SD that indicates its determination and briefly describes its Step 2 reasonable country of origin inquiry and Step 3 due diligence efforts and the results of those efforts and otherwise satisfy the Form SD and website disclosure requirements applicable to the Step 2 inquiry.

-If the company’s Step 3 due diligence leads to any other conclusion, the rule as adopted requires it to prepare a Conflict Minerals Report (CMR), as described below.
+If the company’s Step 3 due diligence leads to any other conclusion, the rule as adopted requires it to prepare a conflict minerals report (CMR), as described below.
 As discussed below, the CMR requirement has been modified by subsequent developments.